guidoism/adulting/README.md

   on my hands.
 Apparently that's caused by a bacteria.
 Every few days I fill the sponge with water and microwave it for 90 seconds.
 - Put dish soap in a cheap squeeze bottle (you can get them from restaurant supply stores)
 - Restaurant supply stores exist.
-They sell high quality kitch stuff much cheaper than normal retail.
+They sell high quality kitchen stuff much cheaper than normal retail.
 Find one that allows the public to shop there (some require you own a business)
 - Parchment paper is awesome.
 The sheets are even more convenient than the rolls.
 I keep around the 12"x16" sheets and the 6"x6" sheets.
 I use them all over the kitchen when I want to make cleanup easier.
 I put them on the cutting board when cutting stuff,